-This fall the CVHTS anticipates undergoing a parking lot renovation and has requested to use MxCC's parking lot(s) for up to 60 parking spaces, unless preapproved be MxCC for additional spaces, as an overflow while they complete their own project.
+This fall the CVHTS anticipates undergoing a parking lot renovation and has requested to use MxCC's parking lot(s) as an overflow while they complete their own project.
+Once their lot is finished the MxCC lot will only be used as an overflow lot for the times specified.
 CVHTS parking use will not impede on MxCC's daily operations.